Meditation Guidance & Coaching

 Through practices like imaginal journeying and working with archetypepal energies, we develop the capacity to see the world as ensouled—rich with significance, beauty, and mystery.
 This movement recognises that the soul’s capacity for meaning is as essential as the mind's capacity for insight and the heart’s capacity for love and compassion.

-This work bridges contemplative wisdom with developmental exploration in ways rarely found elsewhere:
+This work bridges contemplative wisdom with developmental depth in ways rarely found elsewhere:

-Integrative methodology: Meeting you where you are and fluidly working with skill-based and recognition-based approaches.
+Integrative approach: Meeting you where you are and fluidly moving between practice and inquiry, structure and emergence, effort and grace.

-Direct experience: Your immediate experience guides the work, not dogma or predetermined frameworks
+Following direct experience: Your immediate experience guides the work, not dogma or predetermined frameworks.
+We respond to what's actually arising rather than imposing stages or models.

 Working together